It's gonna be another great day for the annual Schroon Lake Arts Council's annual Arts and Crafts Fair, with many new vendors.

-Among the new vendors will be Main Street Mustard and a wood worker who makes boxes and six packs for beer.
+Among them: Main Street Mustard and a wood worker who makes boxes and six packs for beer.

 Georgette says the boost in interest for the fair came from a craftsman she met at an event at North Creek last year.
 “He got the word out.”